ambigai-rajan/Qxf2_internship_22/README.md

    - Created a new branch on my github [repo](https://github.com/ambigai-rajan/Qxf2_internship_22) and updated my day 23 activities
    - Learnt about Agile Methodology
    - Updated Modified files of Python using pytest on my Repositories

+   `#Day25`
+   - Created a new branch on my github [repo](https://github.com/ambigai-rajan/Qxf2_internship_22) and updated my day 24 activities
+   - Learnt about classes in Python
+   - Attended meeting about Selenium